isxcode/spring-oxygen/.github/ISSUE_TEMPLATE/features.md

 ---
 name: For Project New Features
 about: Use this template for new features.
-title: "[FEATURE NAME]"
+title: ""
-labels:
+labels: feature
-assignees: ispong
+assignees:
 ---

 <!--